-When providing feedback on a piece of writing we can look at four different areas:
+When providing feedback on a piece of writing, the teacher can focus on four different aspects:

-1- Communicative competence

-This focuses on:

-a- the organization of the piece as a whole

-b- how well the piece is presented and how coherent the ideas are c- whether the set task has been achieved or not d- whether the work is within the set word limit e- if the message is coherent and intelligible

-2- Appropriacy of style, register of the language and general language used

-3-Range of lexis, syntax and expression

-4-Accuracy and control of language including lexis, syntax, expression, spelling, punctuation and use of cohesive devices
+- 1- Communicative competence: the teacher should focus on: - a- Organization of the piece as a whole - b- Presentation of the piece of writing and coherence of the ideas - c- Achievement of the set objective - d- Respecting word limitation whether the work is within the set word limit - e- Coherence and comprehensibility of the message - 2- Appropriacy of style, register of the language and general language used - 3-Range of lexis, syntax and expression - 4-Accuracy and control of language including lexis, syntax, expression, spelling, punctuation and use of cohesive devices

-Another important point to consider while giving feedback is the amount of correction on the end product.
-In academic writing, the end product is expected to have:
+Teachers also should consider the amount of correction on the end product while giving feedback.
+The piece of writing is expected to have:

-• A wide range of vocabulary
+- A wide range of vocabulary

-• Correct grammar
+- Correct grammar

-• Meaningful punctuation
+- Meaningful punctuation

-• Accurate spelling
+- Accurate spelling

-• Varied sentence structures
+- Varied sentence structures

-• Unity and coherence in ideas
+- Unity and coherence in ideas

-• Well-supported and explained major points.
+- Well-supported and explained major points.

-If the teacher tries to make comments and corrections on the final version of the student paper, the teacher would be exhausted and the student would be discouraged.
-One alternative can be giving feedback through the process of writing.
+After making comments and corrections on the final version of the student paper, the teacher would be exhausted and the student would be discouraged.
+One solution can be providing feedback through the writing.
 That is, while the student is planning and organizing his ideas, the teacher can comment on the unity and coherence of ideas.
-Or while the student is writing his draft, the teacher proofread for word-order, subject-verb agreement, spelling can mistakes.
-This gradual checking can minimize the exhaustive red marks on the student paper.
-Another advantage of such correction is that the student sees these comments when the writing experience is still fresh in his mind.
+Or while the student is writing his draft, the teacher can proofread for word-order, subject-verb agreement, spelling mistakes.
+This continuous checking can minimize the red marks on the student paper. such correction is very useful since the student benefits from these comments when the writing experience is still fresh in his mind.